Hong Kong police ban Tiananmen vigil for first time in 30 years

 Opponents fear it will bring mainland-style political oppression to a business hub supposedly guaranteed freedoms and autonomy for 50 years after its 1997 handover to China by Britain.

-This year's anniversary is likely to coincide with Hong Kong's pro-government stacked legislature voting for a law banning insults to China's national anthem.
+This year's anniversary is likely to coincide with Hong Kong's pro-Beijing stacked legislature voting for a law banning insults to the Chinese national anthem.

 MORE: Our coverage of the Hong Kong protests